WARNING! Contains spoilers for the series up to Season 10! Some other spoilers may be unmarked!

 - All Myths Are True: In the photo above, Mercury sits between Baron Samedi and Baldur.

-- Gods Need Prayer Badly: Most Gods need human sacrifices for power.
+- Gods Need Prayer Badly: Most gods need human sacrifices for power.
 While some accept praise and tributes, many prefer flesh and blood.
 They aren't very happy if they've fallen out of style and have had to turn to other methods to maintain themselves.
 Averted with the Abrahamic God, Who does not need worship and is portrayed as something completely different from the others.
 What sets them apart from most other versions of this trope is that all of the worship is the world in of itself is worthless to them.
 Same with consuming humans.
 They require both a human to be ritualistically murdered specifically devoted to them and then to eat said human to maintain or increase their power.

 - Homage: Many of the gods and their thirst for blood are reminiscent of Neil Gaiman's works, especially American Gods.